SUBMITTING AN ENTRY

 When will the finalists and winners be announced?

-The 2020 UDIA Victoria Awards for Excellence finalists and winners will be announced at a ceremony – the date and specifics of the ceremony are restriction dependent.
-More details announced soon!
+Winners will be announced at the Gala Lunch and Ceremony on Friday, 3 December 2021 (the date and specifics of the ceremony are restriction dependent).
+More details to be announced soon!

 Do you save me tickets at the ceremony if I enter?